-Gallup interviews U.S. adults aged 18 and older living in all 50 states and the District of Columbia using a dual-frame design, which includes both landline and cellphone numbers.
+Interviews are conducted with U.S. adults aged 18 and older living in all 50 states and the District of Columbia using a dual-frame design, which includes both landline and cellphone numbers.
 Gallup samples landline and cellphone numbers using random-digit-dial methods.
-Gallup purchases samples for this study from Survey Sampling International (SSI).
+Gallup purchases samples for this study from Dynata.
 Gallup chooses landline respondents at random within each household based on which member had the next birthday.
-Each sample of national adults includes a minimum quota of 50% cellphone respondents and 50% landline respondents, with additional minimum quotas by time zone within region.
+As of June 2023, each sample of national adults includes a minimum quota of 80% cellphone respondents and 20% landline respondents, with additional minimum quotas by time zone within region.
 Gallup conducts interviews in Spanish for respondents who are primarily Spanish-speaking.

 How many people are interviewed as part of the Gallup Poll Social Series?

 Gallup interviews a minimum of 1,000 U.S. adults aged 18 and older for each GPSS survey.
-Samples for the June Minority Rights and Relations survey are significantly larger because Gallup includes oversamples of blacks and Hispanics to allow for reliable estimates among these key subgroups.
+Samples for the June Minority Rights and Relations survey (conducted periodically between 2001 and 2021) were significantly larger because Gallup oversampled Black and Hispanic adults to allow for reliable estimates among these key subgroups.

 How often are the Gallup Poll Social Series interviews conducted?

 Gallup conducts one GPSS survey per month, with each devoted to a different topic, as follows:

 - March: Environment

 - June: Minority Rights and Relations (conducted periodically from 2001 to 2021)

 - July: Consumption Habits